 Although it is not built in stone, its impact on the landscape was immense.
 It followed over a 60 km line from modern Old Kilpatrick on the north side of the River Clyde to Bo'ness on the Firth of Forth.

-The Antonine Wall secured National Lottery Heritage Funding in 2018 for a £2.1 million project that extends across all five local authorities managing parts of the Antonine Wall, including North Lanarkshire.
+The Antonine Wall secured National Lottery Heritage Funding in 2018 for a £2.1 million project that extended across all five local authorities managing parts of the Antonine Wall, including North Lanarkshire.

-Led by West Dunbartonshire Council, the project is in partnership with North Lanarkshire Council, Glasgow City Council, East Dunbartonshire Council, Falkirk Council and Historic Environment Scotland.
+Led by West Dunbartonshire Council, the project was in partnership with North Lanarkshire Council, Glasgow City Council, East Dunbartonshire Council, Falkirk Council and Historic Environment Scotland.

 Management Plan